 WHAT I THOUGHT

 In RAGE AGAINST THE DYING, the first of her Brigid Quinn novels, author Becky Masterman presents us with an unorthodox lead character in the dogged Brigid Quinn.
-Who is aptly supported by a stellar cast of characters.
+Who is aptly supported by a neat cast of characters.
 From her mirror, up and coming FBI agent, Laura Coleman, to Brigid’s ex-lovers David Weiss and Zach Robertson.
-Plus her recently wed-to, ex-priest, Carlos DiForenza.
+And lastly, her recently wed-to, ex-priest, Carlos DiForenza.
 Each is used as a foil to Brigid’s actions and personality, resolving, mirroring, lensing, and reflecting the good, the bad, and the downright ugly side of human nature and all it has to offer.

 Brigid is a delightfully flawed individual who makes questionable choices—like, accidentally killing a granny-killing stalker—and then?
 Argues with herself in retrospect about her choices and decisions.
 Masterman explores with a deft touch what it is that makes Quinn tick, and thereby, in a way, us, as human beings; why do we do what we do.

 The writing never wavers, it’s as tough, hot, and gritty as the Tucson, Arizona setting.
 Unforgiving in places, gruesome and violent when necessary, and balanced, in part, by Brigid’s dry wit.

 Essentially a murder-mystery, Masterman goes on to add several other layers as she builds up both the characters and main story-arc, weaving in levels of tension between characters that, no doubt, will also be explored at a later date.
 And, because of that attention to detail, we get some thoughtful exploration of motives, and a depth to these characters that brings an edge to Masterman’s storytelling.